yeti-switch/doc/docs/yeti-ui.rst

     Gateway group
         gateways can be grouped.
         Choose group from the list to add gateway to the group.
-        Gateways groups can be managed at *Billing->Gatewat Groups* Priority
+        Gateways groups can be managed at *Billing->Gateway Groups* Priority
         Gateway priority in the group.
         In case of termination to the group, gateways will be arranged according to this priority.